1. Brainstorm more efficient ways to hire

-It's all too easy to overcomplicate hiring so make sure every stage and process you go through is completely necessary and valuable to the long-term goal.
-A good way to do this is to have regular 'kill a stupid rule' sessions, where everyone on the team suggests something to get rid of.
-This can be anything from using third-party websites to holding interview open days, but as long as they can give a good reason, it gets considered.
+It's easy to overcomplicate hiring, so make sure every stage you go through is valuable to the long-term goal.
+A good way to do this is to gather the team and have everyone suggest something to get rid of or change.
+This can be anything from using third-party websites to holding interview open days.

 2. Who knows best?

-Often companies will rehash the same old job description for years but this isn't a productive way of hiring the best talent.
+Often companies will rehash the same job description for years, but this isn't always a productive way of hiring the best talent.
 Talk to the professionals who will be working most closely with the new hire and find out what they need from someone in this role.
-This will help you develop a job description that fits the reality of what your business needs.
+This will help you craft a job description that fits exactly what your business needs.